 It is natural to want to be inside your home during winters as the weather conditions outside are not favorable.
 Staying inside the house means limited physical movements.
 Cold temperatures stiffen your ligaments, muscles, and tendons, which can be painful.
 Maintaining an exercise routine is the best way to tackle this problem.
 Winters and lack of movements together cause more damage to the affected body parts.
 Conditions such as fibromyalgia and osteoarthritis can get worsened during such times and affect your nerve conditions.

-Connection Between Brain And Cold
+Connection Between Brain, pain, And Cold

 The weather has a lot to do with our mood.
 According to one study, one out of five Americans feel depressed when the winter or fall arrives.
 This condition is called Seasonal Affective Disorder (SAD).
 Health experts believe that this illness’s probable cause can be a mixture of long nights, heredity, and environmental changes.
 However, the research on this topic is still minimal.
 You can visit a well-known pain clinic near you to know more about it.